 Vintage 3D photos could be taken indoors by purchasing an optional flash unit and a supply of flash bulbs.

 One major drawback was its need for custom film developing.
 Local photo finishing labs were not equipped for printing the negatives in pairs.
 The prints needed to be trimmed to proper 1-3/4-inch size to fit the 3D viewer and transposed to get the full 3D stereoscopic effect.

 For instance, the pair of pictures must be meticulously cut down the center and the right-hand picture put into the left-hand side of the viewer and vice versa.
 The pictures were printed to maintain this position permanently.

-Unfortunately, the realities of costly film processing ($9.29 USD) resulted in me taking only a handful of 3D photos, 3 of which I've since digitized and now display below.
+Unfortunately, the realities of costly film processing resulted in me taking only a handful of vintage 3D photos, three of which I've since digitized and now display below.